 One of my favorite stories comes from Love, Medicine and Miracles by Dr. Bernie Seigal.
 A young man wanted to become a violinist.
 His parents said no, become a lawyer.
 He went to law school and started practicing law.
 He then developed what was diagnosed as terminal cancer.
 Thinking he was going to die, he got a job playing violin for an orchestra.
 Years later, he was still alive because he realized he was on the wrong path.
 He had to live his life, not the life of his parents.
 Knowing when to walk away is wisdom, being able to do so is courage.

-We have all been placed on this earth to discover our own path, and we will never be happy if we live someone else’s idea of life” – James Van Praagh
+“We have all been placed on this earth to discover our own path, and we will never be happy if we live someone else’s idea of life” – James Van Praagh

-Everything we hear is an opinion, not a fact.
+“Everything we hear is an opinion, not a fact.
 Everything we see is perspective, not the truth” – Marcus Aurelius

-The light at the end of the tunnel is your life; it’s the tunnel that’s temporary.
+“The light at the end of the tunnel is your life; it’s the tunnel that’s temporary” – Michael Josephson

-If you do, that is when we know that it is time to listen to the heart.
-Our heart and soul are like the magnetic needle on the compass.
+If you do, that is when you know that it is time to listen to the heart.
+Your heart and soul are like the magnetic needle on the compass.
 Always go to “true north” and you will be on the right path.

-Don’t feel sorry for yourself if you have chosen the wrong road.
+“Don’t feel sorry for yourself if you have chosen the wrong road.
 Turn around” – Edgar Cayce

 I have always maintained that U-turns are part of every journey to some place that I don’t know.
 I expect them, I laugh when they happen.
 U-Turns can be really interesting.
 What I have learned in my life is that every single experience has something important in it that I needed to learn.
 I may only understand later, why that piece of knowledge was required.

-I have been in the mortgage industry for almost 35 years.
+I have been in the mortgage industry for almost 40 years.
 So I have lived through good and bad cycles in the financial industry.
 Years ago I had a good job, but the owner of another company kept calling me to come and work for him.
 Finally after months of getting his phone calls, I gave notice and went to work for him.
 This job would end up being a U-turn for me.

-Sometimes a wrong turn can get you straight to the right track” – Marva Ezzat
+“Sometimes a wrong turn can get you straight to the right track” – Marva Ezzat

 We ended up having to move out of state in order for me to find work.
 But what happened next, was really interesting.
 The Savings and Loan I went to work for needed manuals written for their servicing department, and because I had that experience I got the job of being both an underwriter and a trainer.
 I created several training programs for them, as well as the servicing manual.